profile picture

 Bio

 I am a tenured professor in topology and geometry (mathematics) at Dartmouth College.
 That said, I have side interests in knot theory, low dimensional and geometric topology, and the interactions of contact, symplectic, and Lorentz geometry (with General relativity and the theory of causality in spacetimes).
-As a beginning student I learned constructive mathematics from my father, which is a belief that only objects and numbers can be obtained as an output of some computer program.
+As a beginning student I learned constructive mathematics from my father, which is a belief that you should work only with objects and numbers that can be obtained as an output of some computer program.
 Strangely enough most numbers are not constructive, but all the numbers one can think of are in fact constructive.
-Through Polygence, I mainly offer projects in mathematical constructive economics, a side interest of mine.
+Through Polygence, I mainly offer projects in basic constructive mathematics and averages.
 As for the hobbies I like to read and collect stamps. :-) A brief note on Topology: Topology is the branch of the mathematics in which (as opposed to Geometry) the name of the shape does not change when you squeeze, stretch, or bend it without gluing or cutting.
 So the earth is indeed a sphere from the view point of Topology even though it is slightly squeezed, coffee cup is the same as a doughnut etc. One of the big questions topology allows one to pose is: what is the shape of the universe we live in?

 Project ideas